General information

 Miscellaneous

 • Teams are responsible for having chase vehicle personnel (minimum two + driver) and for ensuring the chase vehicle personnel know the rules and procedures.
+This will be checked at the start of every heat.

 • Teams are responsible for having people designated as their start crew, and making sure they know how to launch the vehicle.